FIND PROGRAMS NEAR YOU:

 Are hybrid and online LPN programs more affordable than campus programs in Florida?

-Both in-person and hybrid/online programs cost about the same on paper.
-But it’s worth looking beyond tuition rates alone to determine potential savings.
-Studying online not only saves time, but it can also save you money in the long run.
-Think, for example, about the money you won’t need to spend on transportation commuting to and from campus.
+Both in-person and hybrid/online programs cost about the same on paper, meaning that tuition rates are typically the same for online and on-campus program.
+But it’s worth looking beyond tuition rates alone to determine your actual total education cost.
+For example, studying online can save you money in terms of the transportation costs of traveling to and from campus to attend classes in-person.

 Can I finish my LPN to BSN program in Florida faster by taking coursework online?

 Possibly.
 Transfer students and those with a substantial amount of coursework under their belt stand to benefit the most from this.
-If you’re able to immediately move to academic coursework and can complete those requirements online, that means you can begin clinical training much faster.
+If you’re able to immediately move to your nursing academic coursework and can complete those requirements online, you may be able to begin clinical training much faster.

 Will earning my LPN to BSN degree online or through a hybrid program impact my ability to get certified or licensed?

-Online LPN to BSN programs in Florida don’t impact your licensure eligibility or your professional standing.
+Completing an online LPN to BSN program in Florida will not impact your licensure eligibility or professional standing.
 As long as you attend a program with accreditation and state approval, you will be well-positioned to expand your scope and move beyond the LPN role.
 Online programs use the same content and learning outcomes as in-person offerings.

 Will employers care if I took some of my LPN to BSN classes online?